ChihChengLiang/website/content/posts/2025-02-10_open_source.md

 > I consider that the Golden Rule requires that if I like a program I must share it with other people who like it.
 Software sellers want to divide the users and conquer them, making each user agree not to share with others.
 I refuse to break solidarity with other users in this way.
 I cannot in good conscience sign a nondisclosure agreement or a software license agreement.

-"antisocial system that prohibits cooperation and community" [^fsf_20yrs]
+Furthermore, Free Software Foundation (FSF hereafter) 20 years review elaborates more.

+> Nonfree software carries with it an antisocial system that prohibits cooperation and community.
+You are typically unable to see the source code; you cannot tell what nasty tricks, or what foolish bugs, it might contain.
+If you don't like it, you are helpless to change it.
+Worst of all, you are forbidden to share it with anyone else.
+To prohibit sharing software is to cut the bonds of society.
+[^fsf_20yrs]

 #### Security Reasons

-The Free Software Foundation 20 years review [^fsf_20yrs] mentioned that software freedoms allow us to find nasty tricks or foolish bugs in the program.
+From the quote above, we see the security concerns for nasty tricks and bugs in the program.

 I think the most interesting is the public good aspect.
 I couldn't find the discussion to frame software as goods of non-rivalrousness and non-exclusiveness.
 The GNU Manifesto [^manifesto] discusses extensively the economic aspect of software development like "Won't programmers starve?" or "Shouldn't a programmer be able to ask for a reward for his creativity?".
 Most of the answers didn't cite economic dilemmas but instead said the programmers would contribute in their leisure time and be rewarded with social contribution.